sreejithbnaick/dexcount-checker/README.md

 * Avoid more unnecessary new abstract classes and extra methods, since both definition and implementation of class and override takes extra count.
 * Same for Regular class as Abstract classes.
-* Lambdas are good for readability and reduce file size, but just keep in mind that it comes overhead of twice method count.
+* Lambdas are good for readability and to reduce file size or lines of code, but just keep in mind that it comes overhead of twice method count.